 9. Clamshells with a resistance band

-- Place a mini resistance above your knees and then lay on your left side with your hips bent at a 45-degree angle and your knees bent at a 90-degree angle.
+- Place a looped resistance band above your knees and then lay on your left side with your hips bent at a 45-degree angle and your knees bent at a 90-degree angle.

 - Keep your hips and feet stacked, and then lift your right knee up off of the left.
 Hold for two to three seconds then lower back down.